By Thomas Semioli – Photo Courtesy of Michael Anthony Com

 A barbecue sauce entrepreneur (“it’s so hot you’ll need two assholes”) and lefty who plays right-handed, among Anthony’s idols include the aforementioned Zep bassist, along with studio ace Harvey Brooks, and Jack Bruce: all of whom, it must be noted, were exemplary song players.

 A collector of basses, among Anthony’s arsenal include his signature Schecter series, Yamaha, MusicMan Stingray, and his infamous Yamaha Jack Daniels custom bass which now resides in the Rock and Roll Hall of Fame.

 Sadly, the demise and “rebirth” of Van Halen is the stuff of soap operas.
-In his post-VH projects with Sammy: Chickenfoot, The Circle – Anthony gets better with age, he still hits the high notes, and remains a master of the hard rock pocket.
-Young bassists would be advised to listen to VH with the treble rolled off!
+In his post-VH projects with Sammy: Chickenfoot, The Circle – Anthony improves with age, he still hits the high notes, and he remains a master of the hard rock pocket.